elixir-lang/elixir-lang.github.com/getting-started/io-and-the-file-system.markdown

 ## Processes and group leaders

-You noticed, or we had you notice, that `File.open/2` returns a tuple like `{:ok, pid}`:
+You may have noticed that `File.open/2` returns a tuple like `{:ok, pid}`:

 ```iex
 iex> {:ok, file} = File.open("hello", [:write])
 {:ok, #PID<0.47.0>}
 ```

 That happens because the `IO` module actually works with processes (see [chapter 11](/getting-started/processes.html)).
-In particular, a file being a process, when you write to a file that has been closed, you are actually sending a message to a process which has been terminated.
+Given a file is a process, when you write to a file that has been closed, you are actually sending a message to a process which has been terminated:

 ```iex
 iex> File.close(file)